ctm/yld/src/running/past/2022/tucson_marathon.md

 I have no shirt from the race, which is OK for me, because I have too many shirts, but it is disappointing that shirts were handled that way.
-By the time I finished, there were many other things I was thinking about than to remember to ask for a shirt.
+By the time I finished, there were many other things I was thinking about than to remember to ask for a shirt[^4].

 I hung out long enough to pick up the slate coaster I won for being second in my age group, then hopped a bus back to the parking lot at